mattdeco/nft-vending-machine/README.md

 - `pages/index.jsx`: The React page component that contains the majority of the UI and transaction polling / confirmation logic.
 - `pages/api/mint.js`: The API route that invokes Metaboss to mint an NFT.
+- `pages/api/transfer.js`: The API route that invokes spl-token to transfer an NFT.
 - `components/`: Miscellaneous UI components.
 - `assets/`: The NFT assets including images and both on- and off-chain metadata.